gavinband/gavinband.github.io/_posts/2019-05-02-Me_versus_the_European_Genome_Phenome_Archive_part_two.md

 ## Where to put the data

-The basic trick is to *place files in absolute paths on the FTP site that are the paths you want the data users to download*  *.
+The basic trick is to place files in absolute paths on the FTP site that are the paths you want the data users to download.

 <small>* This may seem obvious.
 But my initial instinct was to put data in well-organised subfolders of my
 choosing, but that wouldn't be exposed to data users.
 Turns out that won't work.</small>